Chapter 6:

 Her vision blurred, her senses exploded, and suddenly… she was falling.

 Falling through memories, through worlds she didn’t know existed, through flashes of light and shadow.
-She was thrown through the air as if gravity had did not exist, tumbling faster and faster.
+She was thrown through the air as if gravity had not existed, tumbling faster and faster.
 Her scream tore from her lips, overwhelmed, dazzled, unable to comprehend the impossible change happening to her—something no human science could ever explain.

 Then, abruptly, the chaos ended.
 She plunged into water.